-No significant impacts related to population and housing were identified in the Revised FEIR analysis either individually or cumulatively.
-The Option 1 Modified proposal will not result in an increase or decrease in housing or population.
-The modification will not result in substantial changes in the project or involve new information per CEQA Guidelines Section 15162.
-The FEIR remains adequate with respect to the area of Population and Housing.
+No significant impacts related to population Population and housing Housing were identified in the FEIRREIR analysis either individually or cumulatively.
+The Option 1 Modified proposal will not result in an increase or a decrease in housing or population.
+The access modification will not result in substantial changes in the project or involve new information per CEQA Guidelines Section § 15162.
+The FEIRREIR remains adequate with respect to in the area of Population and Housing.